Chia-Network/chia-blockchain/INSTALL.md

 On Ubuntu 18.04, you need python 3.7.
 It's not available in the default repository, so you need to add an alternate source.
-You can skip this step if you install in Ubuntu 19.x or higher
+You can skip this step if you install in Ubuntu 19.x or higher.

 ```bash
 # for add-apt-repository